 There are many easy DIY bird feeders on the market.
 The DIY Wine Bottle Feeder is one of them.
 It has never run out of trend because you can take a pretty bottle from your liquor collection and use it as a bird feeder.
-However, this time, the work will be a little more difficult when you need to measure and drill the glass bottle.DIY Wine Bottle Bird-Feeders for those who love bird watching.
-These feeders are very beautiful and good to enjoy with your friends and relatives.
+However, the work will be a little more difficult this time when you need to measure and drill the glass bottle.DIY Wine Bottle Bird-Feeders for those who love bird watching.
+These feeders are beautiful and good to enjoy with friends and relatives.
 Feed the birds and other species in a very new way by making your own wine bottle bird-feeders at home.

 The DIY Wine Bottle Feeder kit is ideal for kids as well.
 Painting on the glass bottle is a very enjoyable process, as it can be decorated with bright colors or clear paints to suit your individual preferences.
 In this project, you'll need a wine bottle made from glass.
 Do not worry if your DIY wine bottle bird-feeders are not perfect or do not have what the original work has.
 It is only a home improvement, and it is worth it.
 You can break the wine glass and make beautiful bird feeders with your own hands.